k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <tr>
 <td style="text-align: center;" width="170pxl"><img src="images/web/refresh.png" alt="" /></td>
 <td width="630pxl">
-<p>Refresh Schema's elements that are based on changes done externally to this window.
+<p>**Refresh** Schema's elements that are based on changes done externally to this window.
 For example, when a table was edited via the project tables folder or when population inputs were updated in the population editor.</p>
 </td>
 </tr>
 <tr>
 <td style="text-align: center;" width="170pxl"><img src="images/web/ungroup.svg" /></td>
 <td width="630pxl">
-<p>Ungroup, Remove the selected tables from the group, in case you select tables; Remove the group if a group is selected.</p>
+<p>Ungroup, Remove the selected tables from the group, in case you select tables; remove the group if a group is selected.</p>
 </td>
 </tr>
 <tr>